conorjkelly96/personal-day-planner/README.md

 ### Storing and Retrieving Data in `localStorage`:

-When first opening the applicaiton, or starting a new session, the `initializeLocalStorage()` function is called on window load to check if there is a value in local storage, and if not, to store an empty object.
+When first opening the application, or starting a new session, the `initializeLocalStorage()` function is called on window load to check if there is a value in local storage, and if not, to store an empty object.
 We will see how this object is used later on in the solution design:

 ```javascript
 const initializeLocalStorage = function () {